tanghao205/tanghao205.github.io/_pages/CC.md

 # Membership Protocol with C++

+Membership Protocal:

+- In network, Membership protocol is to detect node's join, failure and leave with reliable accuracy.

+- Each node received other's status(list) and broadcasted their status(list) to all nodes under the protocal.
+So the whole network will have the updating status communication.

+- It must be able to handle message losses and delay simultaneously.

-Here there are 3-layer stucture: Application, Peer-to-Peer and Emulated Network Layer.
+Here is protocol's 3-layer stucture: Application, Peer-to-Peer and Emulated Network Layer.